mas-bandwidth/gafferongames/content/post/integration_basics.md

             float dv;      // dv/dt = acceleration
         };

-The final piece of the puzzle that we need is a function to advance the physics state ahead from t to t+dt using one set of derivatives, and once there recalculate the derivatives at this new state.
+Next we need is a function to advance the physics state ahead from t to t+dt using one set of derivatives, and once there recalculate the derivatives at this new state.

-This routine is the heart of the RK4 integrator and it looks like this:

         Derivative evaluate( const State & initial,
                              double t,